corda/jmeter-sampler/README.md

 - The [Corda Performance test suite](https://docs.corda.r3.com/performance-testing/toc-tree.html) to actually use the samplers built with this SDK.

-> **Important note** Even though this sdk is available under an Apache 2 License, it requires a Corda Enterprise
+> **Important note** Even though this SDK is available under an Apache 2 License, it requires a Corda Enterprise
 > license and the Corda Enterprise performance test suite to acutally be used